 A black sawfly with pairs of white patches on tergites 2 to 5 (or 6).
-Claws with a large subbasal tooth (check all legs).
+The eyes are almost round.
+The hind legs are mainly reddish-yellow, though they can be black, and the tarsal claws have a large inner tooth parallel to the outer tooth.
 The stigma is black, though this may fade in older specimens.
-In the female the apical tergites are black.
+In the female the serrulae have a very prominent lobe.

 Size: 6 - 7mm

 Distribution: England, Scotland, Wales, Ireland

 Flight period: May to June

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Liston A, Knight G, Sheppard D, Broad G, Livermore L (2014) Checklist of British and Irish Hymenoptera - Sawflies, ‘Symphyta’.
 Biodiversity Data Journal 2: e1168. https://doi.org/10.3897/BDJ.2.e1168